mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Fixes

 * **Design - Microservices**
-    Now, when you are creating a microservice starting from Docker Image, you can **specify the port of the host** (e.g. `host:port/project/service:tag`) without being blocked by the validation of the field.
+    Now, when you are creating a microservice starting from Docker Image, you can **specify the port of the docker registry host** (e.g. `host:port/project/service:tag`) without being blocked by the validation of the field.

 * **Design - CRUD**
     **Alignment** of the `Required` checkbox position in the CRUD section.